install4j HelpDownload

 At any time in the installation sequence the user can hit the "Cancel" button.
 The only exception in the standard screens is the "Display progress" form template screen where the "Cancel" button has been disabled. install4j is able to completely roll back any modification performed by its standard actions.

 However, the expectation of a user might not be that the installation is rolled back.
 Consider a series of post-installation screens that the user doesn't feel like filling out.
-Depending on the installer, the user may feel that installation will work even if the installer is cancelled at that point.
+Depending on the installer, the user may feel that installation will work even if the installer is canceled at that point.
 A complete rollback would then not be desirable.
 For this purpose, install4j offers the concept of a "rollback barrier".
 Any action or screen can be a rollback barrier which means that any actions before and including that action or screen will not be rolled back if the user cancels later on.

 By default, only the "Installation screen" is a rollback barrier.
-This means that if the user cancels while the actions attached to teh installation screen are running, everything is rolled back.
+This means that if the user cancels while the actions attached to the installation screen are running, everything is rolled back.
 If the user cancels on any of the following screens, nothing that was performed on or before the installation screen is rolled back.
 With the "Rollback barrier" property of actions and screens you can make this behavior more fine-grained and customize it according to your own needs.

 Error handling

 Every action has two possible outcomes: failure or success.
-If an action succeeds the next action is invoked.
+If an action succeeds, the next action is invoked.
 When the last action of a screen is reached, the next screen is displayed.
 What should happen if an action doesn't succeed?
 This depends on how important the action is to your installation.
-If your application will not be able to run without the successful execution of this action, the installer should fail and initiate a rollback.
+If your application is not able to run without the successful execution of this action, the installer should fail and initiate a rollback.
 However, many actions are of peripheral importance, such as the creation of a desktop link.
 Declaring that the installer has failed because a desktop link could not be created and rolling back the entire installation would be counterproductive.
 That's why the failure of an action is ignored by install4j by default.
 If a possible failure of an action is critical, you can configure its "Failure strategy" to either ask the user on whether to continue or to quit immediately.

-Standard actions in install4j fail silently, for example the "Create a desktop link" action will not display an error message if the link could not be created.
+Standard actions in install4j fail silently, for example, the "Create a desktop link" action will not display an error message if the link could not be created.
 For all available failure strategies, you can configure an error message that is displayed in the case of failure.
 The "Install files" action has its own, more granular failure handling mechanism that is automatically invoked after the installation of each file.

 Standard screens and form templates

 install4j offers a series of standard screens that are fully localized and serve a specific purpose.
-These standard screens have a preferred order, when you insert such a screen it will insert itself automatically in the correct position.
-This order is not mandated, you can re-order the screens in any way you like, however they may not yield the desired result anymore.
-If for example you place the "Services" screen after the screen with the "Install service" actions (typically the "Installation" screen), the "Services" screen will not be able to modify the service installations anymore and the default values are used.
+These standard screens have a preferred order.
+When you insert such a screen, it will insert itself automatically in the correct position.
+This order is not mandated, you can re-order the screens in any way you like, however, they may not yield the desired result anymore.
+If, for example, you place the "Services" screen after the screen with the "Install service" actions (typically the "Installation" screen), the "Services" screen will not be able to modify the service installations anymore and the default values are used.

 The form templates don't have a fully defined purpose, their messages are configurable and empty by default.
-For example the "Display progress" screen is similar to the "Installation" screen, however the title and the subtitle are configurable.
+For example, the "Display progress" screen is similar to the "Installation" screen, however, the title and the subtitle are configurable.
 For templates also do not have any restriction with respect to how many times they can occur.
 While the "Installation" screen (and other screens) can occur only once for an installer, the "Display progress" screen could be used multiple times.

 Form templates are built with form components and can be a starting point for developing your own screen.
 Forms allow you to freely define the contents of a screen and are described in a separate help topic.